New years in Bali? Yes please!

-I had heard so much hype about Bali, specifically about Kuta and Ubud, and luckily, those were the destinations we decided to check out.
+I had heard so much hype about Bali, specifically about Uluwatu, the temples, and Ubud, and luckily, those were the destinations we decided to check out.

 Our trip started in Ubud, a village located mainland, known for its artists.
 We stayed at the Three Dewis, a really nice guesthouse right off of Jalan Bisma.
 The decor is exactly what you’d expect to see in Bali, absolutely beautiful.
 And the owners, Made and his family, are the sweetest people, willing to bend over backwards to do their best at helping you out with whatever you need.